SoftDev4Research/4OSS-lesson/notes.md

 see: http://www.datacarpentry.org/rr-publication/

-Before doing anythign find out what is license and copyright policy in your institution
+Before doing anything find out what is license and copyright policy in your institution

 ### Learning outcomes:
 By the end of the episode, learners wlli be able to: